viktorcitaku/count-words/README.md

 ### How to execute the code!

-For java execute in cli:
+For Java execute in cli:

 `javac Main.java`